-The School of Library and Information Science at Kent State University is seeking nominations of and applications from qualified and outstanding candidates for the positions indicated below.
+The School of Information at Kent State University is seeking nominations of and applications from qualified and outstanding candidates for the positions indicated below.

 Kent State University supports equal opportunity, affirmative action and diversity in education and employment.
 Applications from minority group members and women are strongly encouraged.